foxanthony/TorrentMonitor/readme.md

 ```

 Install PHP modules using your packet manager: CURL, MySQL client, PDO-MySQL, Sqlite client, PDO-Sqlite, PostgreSQL client, PDO-PostgreSQL.
 You need to install just one database client which you really want to use with TorrentMonitor.
+You also need to enable OpenSSL PHP extension if
+you use TLS/SSL secured SMTP-server.

 Do not forget enable modules you need (consult distib documentation).